Flexberry/flexberry.github.io/pages/products/flexberry-orm/query-language/fo_limit-function.en.md

 [ExternalLangDef](fo_external-lang-def.html) - language extension restrictions to set restrictions on dependent objects (detali).

+[FunctionBuilder](fo_function-builder.html) - wrapper for ExternalLangDef with shorter syntax for limiting funcion building.

 There is an opportunity to expand the implemented languages of limitations](fo_using-languagedef.html).

 ## Application functions limit